 Alternatives to Spay/Neuter

 Some owners want non-surgical methods of sterilization for their pets.
-Unfortunately, chemical sterilization is not readily available and may not be safe or effective.
+Unfortunately, chemical sterilization is available in all areas.
+Some veterinarians are still uncertain about its safety and effectiveness.
 Surgical sterilization remains the best option to prevent pet overpopulation.

 Tubal ligation or vasectomy are surgical alternatives to the traditional spay or neuter, but not all veterinary professionals will perform these procedures.
 Additionally, these procedures may not be 100% effective and will not remove the reproductive organs, meaning pets will still create the hormones responsible for certain reproductive behaviors.
 Ask your veterinarian for more information about sterilization procedures for pets.

-Remember to be a responsible dog owner and make the right choice.
-If you have concerns, questions, or just need more information, talk to your veterinarian and other dog professionals.
+Remember to be a responsible dog owner and make the best choice for you and your dog.
+If you have concerns, questions, or just need more information, be sure to talk to your veterinarian and other dog professionals.